ethanpailes/debug-here/README.md

 Not all terminal emulators allow you to pass extra arguments to the program you invoke as your shell, so `debug-here-gdb-wrapper` will arrange for your debugger backend to execute all the right commands.
+Note that you never need to call `debug-here-gdb-wrapper` directly, it just needs to be somewhere on your path, so that the `debug_here!()` macro can call it.

 ```
 cargo install debug-here-gdb-wrapper